vtan05/Anytop_fork/README.md

 📢 April 27, 2025 – New cond.npy uploaded — Override your local file if you have already created the dataset.
   * To handle both updates above, simply remove the current cond.npy file from your dataset directory and re-run "Download Pretrained Models and Dataset Dependencies."

-📢 April 27, 2025 – Joints & Temporal Correspondence code uploaded— Try them out!
+📢 April 27, 2025 – Joints & Temporal Correspondence code uploaded— Check it out!

 ## Release Timeline